Should you buy a house? 8 signs you’re ready to stop renting

 “For two-income households, obviously the risk and opportunity are twice that of situations where there’s just one wage earner,” Hamrick says.
 “In a perfect world, buyers would buy a home well beneath their means so they aren’t devoting so much of their income to the mortgage and other related costs.”

 8. You know what you want

 It’s smart to have a good idea of the area or neighborhood you want to live in and the type of home you want before you begin your quest.
-Houses, townhouses, condos, co-ops, duplexes — there are lots of options out there, and each one has its own considerations for costs, upkeep and personal enjoyment.
-If you buy a condo, for example, you won’t have to do the yardwork, but in addition to your mortgage, you must be able to afford the homeowners association fees.
+Houses, townhouses, condos, co-ops, duplexes — there are lots of options out there, and each one has its own considerations.
+If you buy a condo, for example, you won’t have any yardwork, but you will have monthly homeowners association fees in addition to your mortgage payments.

 Ready to leave renting behind?
 Before you start looking at homes for sale, shop around, compare lenders and get preapproved for a mortgage.
 Preapproval helps you know how much house you can afford and what loan program is best for your situation, says Ben Creamer, principal and managing broker of Downtown Realty Company in Chicago.

 As you weigh the decision to buy a home, make sure you can still reach your other financial goals, Hamrick says.
-A new mortgage shouldn’t prevent you from paying down student loans or credit cards, or from saving for retirement.
+Don’t let a new mortgage prevent you from paying down student loans or credit cards, or from saving for retirement.

-“In order for (buyers) to have a good chance of achieving a range of financial objectives, they should also have emergency savings,” Hamrick says.
+“To have a good chance of achieving a range of financial objectives, buyers should also have emergency savings,” Hamrick says.
 “That’s because of the inevitable expenses associated with homeownership.”